key-amb/fireap/README.md

 ![Fireap Task Propagation Illustration](https://raw.githubusercontent.com/key-amb/fireap/resource/image/fireap-propagation.png)

-### Leader and Followers
+### Publisher and Subscribers

-One _leader_ node fires Consul events whose `Name` is `FIREAP:TASK`.
+One _publisher_ node fires Consul events whose `Name` is `FIREAP:TASK`.
 And it is assumed to be the 1st node in the cluster which finishes the task.
-All other nodes are _followers_ who receive events and execute tasks.
+All other nodes are _subscribers_ who receive events and execute tasks.

-Concept of _leader_ and _follower_ is not related to role of _server_ and _client_ in Consul.
+Concept of _publisher_ and _subscriber_ is not related to role of _server_ and _client_ in Consul.
-_Server_ or _client_ in Consul cluster can be either _leader_ or _follower_.
+_Server_ or _client_ in Consul cluster can be either _publisher_ or _subscriber_.

 ### Procedure

-1. _Leader_ fires a Consul event.
+1. _Publisher_ fires a Consul event.
-2. The event is broadcasted for _followers_ at once.
+2. The event is broadcasted for appropriate _subscribers_ at once.
-3. _Followers_ execute the task in propagative way:
+3. _Subscribers_ execute the task in propagative way:
-  1. All _followers_ search for a finished node in the cluster to "pull" update information or contents from the node.
+  1. All _subscribers_ search for a finished node in the cluster to "pull" update information or contents from the node.
-     In first stage, there is only _leader_ who finished the task.
+     In first stage, there is only _publisher_ who finished the task.
-     So they all tries to "pull" from _leader_, but maximum number of who can "pull" from a particular node is limited by configuration.
+     So they all tries to "pull" from _publisher_, but maximum number of who can "pull" from a particular node is limited by configuration.
-     Then, only several _followers_ succeed to "pull" and execute the task.
+     Then, only several _subscribers_ succeed to "pull" and execute the task.
-  2. In second stage, _leader_ and several _followers_ now finished the task.
+  2. In second stage, _publisher_ and several _subscribers_ now finished the task.
-     Their update will be "pulled" by other _followers_.
+     Their update will be "pulled" by other _subscribers_.
-  3. Stage goes on until all _followers_ finish the task.
+  3. Stage goes on until all _subscribers_ finish the task.

 This propagation way looks like tree branching.
-But it is rather robust because even if a _follower_ happens to fail the task, the failure does not affect others.
+But it is rather robust because even if a _subscriber_ happens to fail the task, the failure does not affect others.

 ### Consul Kv

-_Leader_ and _followers_ store information in _Consul Kv_ about task completion and so on.
+_Publisher_ and _subscribers_ store information in _Consul Kv_ about task completion and so on.
 All keys of data related to this program begin with prefix `fireap/`.

 # How to get started?